 Create Route 53 Outbound Endpoint

-As a first step, we will create Route 53 Outbound Endpoint to allow Route 53 Resolver to forward DNS queries with domains hosted outside of Route 53.
-When you Route 53 Outbound Endpoint, AWS will create an elastic network interface (ENI) in each Availability Zones (AZ) you specify.
+1. First, we will create an Outbound Endpoint in Route 53 to allow Route 53 Resolver to forward DNS queries for domain names hosted on systems outside of Route 53.
+When you create an Outbound Endpoint in Route 53, AWS will automatically create an Elastic Network Interface (ENI) in each Availability Zone (AZ) that you specify.

 RDGW

-1. Access Route 53 console through the search box and find Route 53.
+1. Access the Route 53 interface through the search box and select Route 53.

-• Expand the left sidebar, select Outbound Endpoints, and select Create Outbound Endpoint
+• Expand the left menu, select Outbound Endpoints and click Create Outbound Endpoint.

 RDGW